Skip to contents

 The reporting workflow requires that all metrics are stacked into a single data frame, dfResults.
 This stacked data frame is created by feeding the lAnalysis list from the analysis workflow into BindResults() along with the snapshot date and the study id.

-dfResults <- BindResults(lResults = lAnalysis,
+dfResults <- BindResults(lAnalysis = lAnalysis,

-strName = "dfSummary",
+strName = "Analysis_Summary",

 dSnapshotDate = Sys.Date(),